karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Chore(lint): remove unused import in RRStack.options.ts (UnixTimeUnit)
+  to satisfy @typescript-eslint/no-unused-vars.
+- Chore(knip): include root-level files in knip “project” globs so archive.ts is accounted for; this prevents “tar” from being flagged as unused.
+- Chore(devDeps): remove unused devDependency “concurrently” (no scripts use it).
+  Leave “tar” in place (used by archive.ts).

 - BREAKING: drop 'continuous' alias for span rules
-  - Users must omit options.freq to declare a span; 'continuous' is no longer accepted or normalized.
-  - Code: removed tolerance in compile.ts; removed legacy allowance and normalization in RRStack.options.ts.
+  - Users must omit options.freq to declare a span; 'continuous' is no longer accepted or normalized.  - Code: removed tolerance in compile.ts; removed legacy allowance and normalization in RRStack.options.ts.
   - Schema: assets/rrstackconfig.schema.json updated; generator now deletes any leftover "anyOf" on freq to ensure a clean string enum.